QWxleA/qw-doing/README.md

-# qw-2do - Quick Logger for Obsidian
+# qw-doing - Quick Logger for Obsidian

 A simple, functional logging tool that works both as an Obsidian plugin and a command-line utility.
 Quickly add timestamped entries to your daily notes with automatic chronological sorting.